 Frequently asked questions about phonics classes in Lucknow

-Most Lucknow CBSE schools begin phonics in LKG or UKG, when children are 4–5 years old — this is the correct starting age.
-Children who begin phonics between ages 4 and 6 develop stronger reading by Class 2 than those who start later.
-If your child is already in Class 1 or 2 without a strong phonics foundation, targeted daily practice will produce measurable improvement within 6–8 weeks.
+Lucknow's CBSE and convent schools start phonics in LKG or UKG, around ages 4 to 5, and that is exactly the right window.
+Children who pick up phonics between 4 and 6 read more strongly by Class 2 than children who start later.
+But late is not lost.
+If your child is already in Class 1 or 2 without a solid foundation, focused daily practice still produces a measurable jump within six to eight weeks — the sounds simply have to be built in order, starting from where the child actually is.

 Ready to give your Lucknow child daily reading practice at home?